changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 scaling/multiplying by a constant is just making the sound louder or softer.

-The notion of a vector space takes this idea and generalizes it by defining what it means to "add" two vectors and what the word "scaling" means.
+The notion of a vector space takes this idea and generalizes it by defining what it means to "add" two "vectors" and what the word "scaling" means.

 A vector space consists of the following elements: